wp-plugins/my-content-glossary/readme.txt

 == Changelog ==

+= 1.3.4 =

+* Bug fix: post used to be an object in filter, is now an array; updated code.

 = 1.3.3 =

 * Initial release.
 See the <a href="http://wordpress.org/extend/plugins/my-content-management/changelog/">My Content Management changelog</a> from 1.3.2 and earlier to see previous changes.